 ABOUT THE AUTHOR Mike Holt worked his way up through the electrical trade.
 He began as an apprentice electrician and became one of the most recognized experts in the world as it relates to electrical power installations.
 He's worked as a journeyman electrician, master electrician, and electrical contractor.
 Mike's experience in the real world gives him a unique understanding of how the NEC relates to electrical installations from a practical standpoint.

 You'll find his writing style to be direct, nontechnical, and powerful.

 Did you know Mike didn't finish high school?
 So if you struggled in high school or didn't finish at all, don't let it get you down.
 However, realizing that success depends on one's continuing pursuit of education, Mike immediately attained his GED, and ultimately attended the University of Miami's Graduate School for a Master's degree in Business Administration.
 Mike resides in Central Florida, is the father of seven children, has five grandchildren, and enjoys many outside interests and activities.
 He's a nine-time National Barefoot Water-Ski Champion (1988, 1999, 2005-2009, 2012-2013).
 He's set many national records and continues to train year-round at a World competition level (www.barefootwaterskier.com).
 What sets him apart from some is his commitment to living a balanced lifestyle; placing God first, family, career, then self.
 I dedicate this book to the Lord Jesus Christ, my mentor and teacher.
-Proverbs 16:3

-BRANCH-CIRCUIT, FEEDER, AND SERVICE CALCULATIONS Introduction to Article 220-Branch-Circuit, Feeder, and Service Calculations This five-part article focuses on the requirements for calculating the minimum size of branch circuit, feeder, and service conductors.
+Proverbs 16:3 article 220 BRANCH-CIRCUIT, FEEDER, AND SERVICE LOAD CALCULATIONS Introduction to Article 220-Branch-Circuit, Feeder, and Service Load Calculations This five-part article focuses on the requirements for calculating the minimum size of branch-circuit, feeder, and service conductors.
 Part I describes the layout of Article 220 and provides a table of where other types of load calculations can be found in the NEC.
 Part II provides requirements for branch-circuit calculations and for specific types of branch circuits.
-Part III covers the requirements for feeder and service calculations, using what's commonly called the "standard method of calculation."
+Part III covers the requirements for feeder and service calculations, using what's commonly called the "Standard Method of Calculation."
 Part IV provides optional calculations that can be used in place of the standard calculations provided in Parts II and III-if your installation meets certain requirements.
-Farm Load Calculations are discussed in Part V of the article.
+"Farm Load Calculations" are discussed in Part V of the article.
 In many cases, either the standard method (Part III) or the optional method (Part IV) can be used; however, these two methods don't yield identical results.
 In fact, sometimes these two answers may be diverse enough to call for different service sizes.
 There's nothing to say that either answer is right or wrong.
 If taking an exam, read the instructions carefully to be sure which method the test wants you to use.
 As you work through Article 220, be sure to study the illustrations to help you fully understand it.
 Also be sure to review the examples in Annex D of the NEC to provide more practice with these calculations.

-220.87 Determining Existing Loads The calculation of a feeder or service load for existing installations can be based on 125 percent of the maximum demand data for one year.
-Ex: If the maximum demand data for one year isn't available, the maximum power demand over a 15-minute period continuously recorded over a minimum 30-day period using a recording ammeter or power meter connected to the highest loaded phase, based on the initial loading at the start of the recording is permitted.
-The recording must be taken when the building or space is occupied based on the larger of the heating or cooling equipment load.
-Figure 220-36
+220.87 Determining Existing Loads The calculation of a feeder or service load for an existing dwelling unit can use the actual maximum demand of the existing dwelling unit as follows: (1) The maximum demand data for a 1-year period.